Postpartum Hair Loss: How to Deal With It

-Have you ever seen a pregnant woman with a luscious set of locks only to lose a chunk of it after delivery?
+Have you ever seen a pregnant woman with a luscious set of locks only to lose a lot of it after delivery?
 This is what’s called postpartum hair loss after pregnancy.
 Many moms and moms-to-be pray and hope to skip the whole postpartum hair loss journey.
 Some would go great lengths to avoid it altogether, and others are lucky not to experience it at all.
-We know postpartum hair loss and hair shedding isn’t easy to deal with.
-It’s hard not to panic at the sight of clumps of hair (that aren’t on your head!), especially if you don’t know when it’s going to stop or how to deal with it.
-Here we’ve explained the causes of hair loss after pregnancy, and how to prevent and treat it post-baby.
+We know hair falling out postpartum isn’t easy to deal with.
+It’s hard not to panic at the sight of clumps of hair (that aren’t on your head), especially if you don’t know when it’s going to stop or how to deal with it.
+Here we’ve explained the causes of losing hair postpartum, and how to prevent and treat it post-baby.

 As always, prevention is better than cure, right?
 But how does one actually prevent postpartum hair loss?
 While you must keep in mind that this is strictly hormonal; preventing having to deal with the worst of it may be simpler than you think.
 For one, you can avoid wearing your hair in tight hairstyles which can create tension on your scalp, and you can also employ vitamins to support hair growth.
 Supplements such as zinc, Vitamin E and biotin can help maintain healthy hair growth, but as always, consult with your physician first before using.

 After your beautiful baby arrives, you may experience postpartum hair loss.
 As mentioned previously, this can last for up to a year.
-To promote proper regrowth of hair, get an adequate amount of rest whenever possible, maintain a healthy diet and employ nutritional or prenatal supplements into your wellness routine to prevent any further shedding.
-You should also try some scalp massages help relieve stress which is also a culprit of postpartum hair loss.
+To promote proper postpartum hair regrowth, get an adequate amount of rest whenever possible, maintain a healthy diet, and employ nutritional or prenatal supplements into your wellness routine to prevent any further shedding.
+You should also try some scalp massages to help relieve stress which is also a culprit of postpartum hair loss.